NCATS N3C FAQ Page: The NCATS N3C FAQ page provides additional information about N3C beyond what is included in this page

 Common data models used by sites are consolidated and harmonized to the OMOP common data model and then ingested into the N3C Data Enclave as a new dataset.

 Data in the N3C Data Enclave are secured to the highest standards as mandated by applicable NIH policy.
 All data are encrypted both in transit and at rest, without exception.
 In transit, data traffic is encrypted via SSL/TLS during both client-to-server and server-to-server communication.
 The software implements permissions to access or edit data as a granular dataset or row-level depending on the level of data access agreed upon by the Lead Investigator and the Data Access Committee (DAC).
 These permissions flow through the Enclave as derived data, analytics, or reports from the underlying secure fields to ensure all data are secure at all stages of storage and processing.
-Please see the NCATS N3C webpage for more detailed information.
+Please see the NCATS N3C website for more detailed information.

 Yes; the N3C Data Enclave supports comprehensive auditing of all significant data processing and access events.
 It captures metadata about the source of the data.
 It also maintains records of data imports, reads, writes, exports, and deletions along with the user, time, date, and action.
 This metadata can be used to track revision history and manage compliance with data auditing and oversight requirements.
 As standard practice, audited items include: